 - Basic Wildfire Courses –

-The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses S-130 - Wildland Firefighter; S-190 - Introduction to Wildland Fire Behavior; L-180 Human Factors on the Fireline and I-100 Introduction to ICS.
+The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses S-130 - Wildland Firefighter; S-190 - Introduction to Wildland Fire Behavior; and L-180 Human Factors on the Fireline.

-(Pack) Test & RT-130 Annual Wildfire Refresher – REGISTRATION CLOSED
+Work Capacity (Pack) Test & RT-130 Annual Wildfire Refresher– REGISTRATION is Currently Closed

 The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses RT-130 – Annual Wildfire Safety Refresher and Pack Test.
 All wildland firefighters must pass the pack test and complete the refresher training to be red carded.

 The Mid-Atlantic Forest Fire Compact annually sponsors the Mid-Atlantic Wildfire Training Academy.
 The Academy will offer a spectrum of classes in essential wildland firefighting skills, from basic to advanced levels.
 The classes are held on the campus of West Virginia University in Morgantown, WV.
 For more information and registration: http://www.mawfta.com/

 All online courses require a course administrator.
 The Administrator is available during normal business hours to answer any questions the student may have during the course.
 The course administrator for Maryland State only is Richard Lillard, Fire Manager.
 Contact him at 301-478-2976 or email@example.com to register.
 NWCG certificates will be issued by the course administrator only after submitting the required information to verify the successful completion of the course.

 - I-100 Introduction to the Incident Command System (2006)